AndrewSmithDev/labnetik-test-prototype/README.md

 ## Phase 2

-A fully featured test configuration
+A fully featured test configuration, as well as the ability to add test configurations to every test.

 ## Phase 3